RandomVGUStudents/c-project/README.md

 1. Click the green button "<> Code"
 2. Click "Download ZIP"
-3. Extract zip file and run `gameui.exe`
+3. Extract zip file and run `game.exe`
 4. A small (weird) surprise awaits you in the UI (size slider)

 ### Linux